Developer-Autodesk/forge.learning/docs/tutorials/extensions.md

 # Viewer extensions

-Extensions provide a mechanism to write custom code that interacts with the viewer.
-Each extension should register itself with an extension manager, providing a unique string ID which is then used to load or unload the extension during runtime.
+Extensions provide a mechanism to write custom code that interacts with the **Viewer**.
+Each extension should register itself with the extension manager, providing a unique string ID which is then used to load or unload the extension during runtime.
 [Learn more](https://developer.autodesk.com/en/docs/viewer/v2/overview/extensions/).

 This tutorial will guide you creating an extension for Viewer.